 This comprehensive program shows all of the campgrounds along your route, and offers a variety of filters to help you find a campground you’ll love.
 You can even use this tool to search for campgrounds under a certain membership or chain.

 Other options for searching for campgrounds include doing a simple internet search, using the websites of any camping memberships you may have, or searching different regions on RV LIFE Campgrounds.

 After searching and finding a few campgrounds that seem ideal based on listings, you will want to do what you can to confirm that the campground will work for you.
 I recommend doing the following:

 The first line of action should always be to check reviews left by other campers.
-The aforementioned RV Trip Wizard provides an opportunity to do this.
-However, you might also find reviews on Campground Reviews, TripAdvisor, and even Google.
+The aforementioned RV LIFE Trip Wizard provides an opportunity to do this.
+However, you might also find reviews on RV LIFE Campgrounds, TripAdvisor, and even Google.